 ($200,000 – $30,000) x .70 = Max Cash Offer

-This gives you plenty of room to make profit even if there are some unexpected repairs.
+This gives you plenty of room to make a profit, even with unexpected repairs.

-Once you’ve got your max cash offer in hand, decrease it by $20,000 or more.
+Once you’ve received your max cash offer, decrease it by $20,000 or more.

-Now, it’s important to mention one more thing.
+Now, it’s essential to mention one more thing.

 Before you bring your offer, you should’ve had a few conversations with the seller.